-Anyway, here in The Winter Palace I don't rely on the calendar or the weather to let me know that winter is here.
+Here in the Winter Palace I don't rely on the calendar or the weather to let me know that winter is here.
 My winter traditionally kicks off with:

 - A viewing of Bill Murray in Scrooged.
 (Because this is the one time of year when it is acceptable to view a Bill Murray film on repeat that is not What About Bob?)

 - The setting up of my sweet lil' lopsided Christmas tree, as well as my portable menorah presented to me (from a big black bag) by an enthusiastic Orthodox Jew in the middle of Leicester Square 5 years ago.

 - An attempt or two at making the best of watching winter sports on television (Because sometimes you have been taken hostage.
 Or are tied to a pole.
 And forced to watch curling).